1) Product Sense via Machine Learning

 Its main focus is on teaching product data science via a combination of theoretical lessons and practical examples.
 The challenges then come at the end to make sure things were learned properly.

-Also, all challenges have a solution in the course, not just 4.
+And all the challenges have a solution, not just 4.